Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 The proteins they identified are also in celery and birch pollen.
 People with allergies to birch pollen may also experience allergic reactions to zucchini and celery due to cross-reactivity.
 (1,4)

-Most people don’t think of vegetables, like celery and zucchini, as foods that people are commonly allergic to, but zucchini and celery allergies occur.
+Most people don’t think of vegetables, like celery and zucchini, as foods that people are commonly allergic to, but zucchini and celery allergies do occur.
 However, they don’t top the list of foods people are allergic to.

 Zucchini, Histamine, and Oral Allergy Syndrome